casperiv0/ghostybot/docs/COMMANDS.md

-# Ghostybot Command list
+# GhostyBot Command list

 This command list was automatically generated in [this file](https://github.com/Dev-CasperTheGhost/ghostybot/tree/main/src/scripts/generateCommandList.ts).
-Ghostybot has a total of 205 commands.
+GhostyBot has a total of 205 commands.

 Click any of the command names for more information